nikitavoloboev/data/life/lessons-learned.md

 		- define these _important_ things for myself and be clear with what I want to achieve
 - Automate backups
 	- make sure the backups you’ve made are actually successful
+	- and you have at least 1 week fresh backup of everything I did
 - Study smart
 	- ask yourself the question of what it is I am trying to solve or understand
 	- start working to solve the problems before the deadline